mne-tools/mne-python/doc/source/getting_started.rst

 Outside the Martinos Center
 ---------------------------

-MNE is written in pure Python making it easy to setup of any machine with Python >=2.6, NumPy >= 1.6, SciPy >= 0.7.2 and matplotlib >= 1.1.0.
+MNE is written in pure Python making it easy to setup on any machine with Python >=2.6, NumPy >= 1.6, SciPy >= 0.7.2 and matplotlib >= 1.1.0.